Guide: The Sangre de Cristo Range Traverse

 Class 5 climbing will be found if your goal is to stick close to the ridgeline.
 Generally, this would involve rope, harness, climbing protections, rock shoes, etc. Such a haul could make moving efficiently on the ridgeline much slower, so it’s suggested to only attempt these sections if one is comfortable in doing so without much – or any – of this gear.
 You can also consider bringing it only for the segments that require it (Segment 1, Segment 3).

-An ice axe can be handy for the snow climb that is found on this route, primarily descending the NW Couloir off of Crestone Peak.
+An ice axe can also be handy for the snow climb that is found on this route, primarily descending the NW Couloir off of Crestone Peak.

 Sun Protection